Adiabatic Quantum Computing: Universality of AQC

 \subsection{Adiabatic gap amplification}

-In all universality constructions the run-time of the adiabatic simulation of a quantum circuit depends on the inverse minimum gap of the simulating Hamiltonian.
+In all universality constructions the run time of the adiabatic simulation of a quantum circuit depends on the inverse minimum gap of the simulating Hamiltonian.
 Therefore it is of interest to develop a general technique for amplifying this gap, as was done in \cite{Somma:2013to}.

-The goal is to construct a Hamiltonian $H'$ with the same, prespecified eigenstate (not necessarily the ground state) as of the original Hamiltonian $H$ but with a larger spectral gap.
-A quadratic spectral gap amplification is possible when $H$ is frustration-free [see also \cite{Bravyi:2009sp}]: \begin{definition} A Hamiltonian $H \in \mathbb{C}^N\times\mathbb{C}^N$ is frustration free if it can be written as a sum over positive semi-definite operators: $H = \sum_{k=1}^L a_k \Pi_k$, with $a_k\in[0,1]$ and $L = {\rm polylog}(N)$.
-Further, if $\ket{\phi}$ is the ground state of $H$ then it is a ground state (i.e., zero eigenvector) of every term in the decomposition of $H$, i.e., $\Pi_k\ket{\phi}=0$ $\forall k$. \end{definition} In \cite{Somma:2013to} the $\Pi_k$ are taken to be projectors.
+Consider a Hamiltonian $H$ with ground state $\ket{\phi}$.
+The goal is to construct a new Hamiltonian $H'$ that has $\ket{\phi}$ as an eigenstate (not necessarily the ground state) but with a larger spectral gap.
+A quadratic spectral gap amplification is possible when $H$ is frustration-free [see also \cite{Bravyi:2009sp}]: \begin{definition} (frustration freeness) A Hamiltonian $H \in \mathbb{C}^N\times\mathbb{C}^N$ is frustration free if it can be written as a sum over positive semi-definite operators: $H = \sum_{k=1}^L a_k \Pi_k$, with $a_k\in[0,1]$ and $L = {\rm polylog}(N)$.
+Further, if $\ket{\phi}$ is the ground state of $H$ then it is a ground state (i.e., zero eigenvector) of every term in the decomposition of $H$, i.e., $\Pi_k\ket{\phi}=0$ $\forall k$. \end{definition} \cite{Somma:2013to} took $\Pi_k$ as projectors.
 The quadratic amplification is optimal for frustration-free Hamiltonians in a suitable black-box model, and no spectral gap amplification is possible, in general, if the frustration-free property is removed.
 An important caveat is that the construction replaces ground state evolution by evolution of a state that lies in the middle of the spectrum; thus it does not fit the strict definition of AQC (Def.~\ref{def:AQC}).
 We will have another occasion to relax the definition in the same sense, in Sec.~\ref{sec:stoq-QMA-comp}.

 We now review the construction in \cite{Somma:2013to} in some detail.
 To place it in context, note that the universality results we reviewed thus far can be summarized as follows: Any quantum circuit specified by unitary gates $U_1, \dots, U_Q$ can be simulated by an adiabatic quantum evolution involving frustration-free Hamiltonians: $H(s) = \sum^L_{k=1} a_k(s) \Pi_k(s)$.
 The ground state of the final Hamiltonian $H(1)$ has large overlap with the output state of the quantum circuit.
 Moreover, $L$ is polynomial in $Q$, and $\Pi_k$ denotes nearest-neighbor, two-body interactions between spins of corresponding many-body systems in one- or two-dimensional lattices.
 The inverse minimum gap of $H(s)$ is polynomial in $Q$, and hence so is the duration of the adiabatic simulation.